TheKevJames/dotsystem/README.rst

 When sunsetting a machine, there's not much that needs to be done:

 .. code-block:: console

+    # check for anything which needs backing up
+    ./discover

+    # check for unpushed branches
+    cd ~/src/*
+    git-wips

     # invalidate your ssh key (https://github.com/settings/keys)
     gh ssh-key delete $(hostname)